Class of 2018

 - Hometown: Rubavu, Rwanda

 In high school, Elisa was the CFO of a student-run organization called EmoART (emotional art), a group aiming to empower teenage girls in the Zandspruit Township in South Africa by using art as a medium to teach needed life skills.
 The group earned enough money selling bracelets to fund the first-ever EmoART summer camp.
 In the summer of 2013, Elisa interned at Equity Bank, a financial services provider headquartered in Nairobi.
-There, she developed a strong interest in micro-finance and an understanding of the need for financial literacy in Rwanda.
-During her time at Notre Dame, she hopes to explore the ways through which micro-finance can be used to improve people’s living standards in Rwanda.
+There, she developed a strong interest in microfinance and an understanding of the need for financial literacy in Rwanda.
+Elisa continues to explore the ways through which microfinance can be used to improve people’s living standards in Rwanda.

-For her Global Inquiry summer, Elisa interned for the Rwandan Development Board in Kigali, Rwanda.
-She spent summer 2015 volunteering with child education programs and sustainable farming initiatives in Urubamba, Peru through Peru Volunteer and Travel.
+For her Professional Venture summer, Elisa interned for the African Leadership University's School of Business Pan-African MBA Program in Kigali, Rwanda.
+The previous summer, she also interned in Kigali, where she worked for the Rwandan Development Board.
+She spent summer 2015 volunteering with child education programs and sustainable farming initiatives in Urubamba, Peru, through Peru Volunteer and Travel.
 For her Wilderness Leadership Experience, Elisa took a sailing course in Maine.

 Jens Henrik Munthe-Kaas

-- Areas of Study: Economics; Philosophy, Politics, and Economy; Business Economics
+- Areas of Study: Economics; Philosophy, Politics, and Economics; Business Economics

 - Hometown: Oslo, Norway

-At Notre Dame, Jens works with several entrepreneurship and financial inclusion programs, including ProMazo and Moneythink, and wants to use these experiences to initiate a shift towards entrepreneurship at Notre Dame.
+At Notre Dame, Jens works with several entrepreneurship and financial inclusion programs, including ProMazo and Moneythink, where he serves as co-president.
+He wants to use these experiences to initiate a shift towards entrepreneurship at Notre Dame.
 Before college, Jens served two years as a sergeant and squad-leader in the Norwegian Panzer-Battalion (Assault Squadron 4), where he specialized in mechanized infantry warfare and leadership; he graduated with high distinction.
 Jens then moved to Rio de Janeiro, Brazil, where he worked with the social project Karanba to study how marginalized children from the suburbs of Rio break out of structural, social immobility.
-While in Brazil, Jens also completed a study on social mobility and constructed three research-papers that analyzed the relationship between sports and international development programs.
+While in Brazil, Jens also wrote three research papers that analyzed the relationship between sports and international development programs.

 - Areas of Study: Political Science